McSinyx/axuy/README.md

 ## Goals

-* To be written in pure Python and thus be portable
+* Written in pure Python and thus be portable
 * Easy to read codebase as well as easy on resources
-* Logically generate visuals
+* Generative visuals
-* Be functional when possible
+* Functional when possible
 * P2P communication based on calculated *trust*
+* Modularized for the ease of bot scripting

 ## Installation